RitaBasbous/HsTrader-Ichimoku-Cloud-Indicator/README.md

 Ensure you have the requirements file installed.

-toy can Install the file using pip:
+You can install the file using pip:

 ```sh
 pip install -r requirements.txt